Child Psychiatrist in Kolkata

-Treatment for these behavioural disorders comes under adolescent psychiatry which includes psychiatric assessment, Psychotherapy, Individual and Family Therapy, Behavioural therapy and medications to control anxiety symptoms.
+Treatment for these behavioural disorders comes under adolescent psychiatry which includes psychiatric assessment, psychotherapy, individual and family therapy, behavioural therapy and medications to control anxiety symptoms.

 Children with Autism Spectrum need Occupational therapy, along with speech, language, and social skills training as part of their psychiatric care for children.
 Treatment of children for this behaviour comes under child psychiatry.

 A child has anxiety disorder if he constantly worries or fears something.
 This mental illness affects his childhood mental and quality of life.
-Health care professionals with psychiatric training treat this by using mild anxiety medications and Cognitive Behavioural Therapy.
+Healthcare professionals with psychiatric services treat this by using mild anxiety medications and Cognitive Behavioural Therapy.

 Bipolar disorder is difficult to identify in the health of children as this psychiatric condition resembles normal childish or teen behaviour.
 It has rapid cycling through mixed stages of mania and depression.
-Early intervention by a child psychiatrist is a must to cure this illness in children, Treatment options ps include the use of antipsychotic drugs, Interpersonal and Social Rhythm Therapy, CBT, etc.
+Early intervention by a child psychiatrist is a must to cure this illness in children, Treatment options for bipolar disorder include the use of antipsychotic drugs, Interpersonal and Social Rhythm Therapy, CBT, etc.

-Child Psychiatric problems need mental health treatment and the right treatment plan designed by an expert at the right juncture.
+Child Psychiatric problems need mental health treatment designed by expert adolescent psychiatrists at the right juncture.
 One should consult an experienced Child Mental Health Professional to give the child a good quality of life and a bright future.

-Consult Dr Sagnik Mukherjee the best psychiatrist in kolkata for a new life for your children.
+Consult Dr Sagnik Mukherjee the best child psychiatrist in Kolkata for a new life for your children.
 Call or Whatsapp 98313 13020 for an appointment or visit our Kolkata Psychiatry Clinic.